cyberuna/AI-Starter-Kit-OnFHIR/Chapter3-AzureBlobStorageandAzureFunction/ReadMe.md

 ## Azure Function
 [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.

-This Azure function app is created to monitor the storage account, and ingest any FHIR bundles uploaded to the container into the Azure API for FHIR service.
+This Azure Function is created to monitor the storage account, and ingest any FHIR bundles uploaded to the container into the Azure API for FHIR service.

 Deploy the function using the template [azuredeploy-importer.json](./azuredeploy-importer.json) using [Azure Resource Manager in Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal#deploy-resources-from-custom-template).
-This template will deploy a storage account, application insights and the function in an Azure Container Instance.
+This template will deploy an Azure Storage account, Application Insights and the Function in an Azure Container Instance.

 When deploying, the following environment variables should be set: